Something Always Happens (1934 film)

 Something Always Happens is a 1934 British romantic comedy film directed by Michael Powell and starring Ian Hunter and Nancy O'Neil.
-It was made as a Quota quickie.
+It was written by Brock Williams and was made as a Quota quickie.

 Plot

 Peter Middleton is an unemployed car salesman.
 He rescues hungry street urchin Billy, who has been caught stealing from a street vendor, and takes him under his wing.
 Peter rents a room.
 He has no money, but Mrs. Badger, the landlady, is too kindhearted to turn the pair away.

 When an acquaintance mentions that he has a client who wants to purchase a 1934 Bentley, Peter sees an opportunity to make a commission and scours the streets.
 He finds one and brazenly inspects it, much to the puzzlement of the chauffeur.
 In the process, Peter accidentally backs into Cynthia Hatch.
 When he pretends the car is his, she gets him to take her to a fine restaurant.
 She lets him believe she is also out of work, but in reality, she is the Bentley's owner.
 She is well known to the restaurant staff, but she asks the maitre d' to pretend to not know her to play a trick on Peter.
 Peter eventually confesses he has no money.
 She talks him into trying to see Mr. Hatch, the wealthy head of several petrol-related companies (and her father).

 Peter spends all night devising a plan to make petrol stations more attractive to customers by offering additional services, such as dining, dancing and even swimming pools.
 Meanwhile, Cynthia asks her father to see Peter.
 The following day, Peter gets to meet Hatch, but Hatch turns him down without even giving Peter a chance to explain his plan.
 Hatch jokingly suggests he go see Blue Point, a rival which is being beaten down by his company.
 Peter does so, and is hired as their manager.